Updated August 19, 2023

 - Test an Excel formula or an expression.

 - If the expression or formula evaluates an error, it provides you with the option to return a custom value that could be an expression or a formula.

-- If the expression or formula doesn’t result in an error, then it would go ahead and return the result of this formula or expression.
+- If the expression or formula doesn’t result in an error, then it will return the result of this formula or expression.

 IFERROR can handle any Excel error that one might encounter, including #N/A, #VALUE!, #REF!, and #DIV/0! #NUM! #NAME? and #NULL!